oracle/truffleruby/doc/contributor/mri-tests.md

 ## Excluding tests

+Whole files are excluded in `test/mri_standard.exclude` and `test/mri_openssl.exclude`.

-Test excludes are created in the `test/mri/excludes_truffle` directory using the test's class name as the file name.
+Individual test excludes are created in the `test/mri/excludes_truffle` directory using the test's class name as the file name.

 For example the `TestTime` class found in `test/mri/ruby/test_time.rb` has a corresponding exclude file: `test/mri/excludes_truffle/TestTime.rb`.